 Hydroplaning can raise issues of liability when it results in auto accidents.
 A driver may assert that tires were defectively designed to allow the build-up of water, while a victim may assert that a driver was negligent in driving a car.
 Because hydroplaning cases are often complex, having legal help can take the stress off of your shoulders.

-Call our Illinois hyroplaning accident attorneys at Rosenfeld Injury Lawyers to receive help with your case today.
+Call our Illinois hyroplaning accident attorneys at Rosenfeld Injury Lawyers LLC to receive help with your case today.
 We can assess your situation and determine which parties may ultimately be liable.
 Even if a party has been contributorily negligent in a hydroplaning accident, you still might not be guaranteed to receive a financial recovery.
 Illinois has abolished common law principles of contributory negligence, and liability is now based on relative fault.

 Ways to Prevent Hydroplaning Accidents